hutschen/mv-tool-docker/README.md

   log_filename: mvtool.log
 ```

+You can find an example configuration file `config.example.yml` in this repository.

 ### Connection to JIRA

 The connection to JIRA is mandatory for using the MV-Tool.
 The MV-Tool does not have its own user management, but uses that of the JIRA instance to which it is connected.